Abhinav Shukla

 Abhinav Shukla (born 27 September 1982) is an Indian actor who primarily works in Hindi television and films.
 He participated in Bigg Boss 14 and Fear Factor: Khatron Ke Khiladi 11 and emerged as semi finalist in the latter.
+Shukla emerged as the winner of the reality show Pati Patni Aur Panga.

 Early life and education

 Shukla was born on 27 September 1982 in Ludhiana, Punjab.
 His father, Dr. K.K.
 Shukla, worked as an entomologist at Punjab Agricultural University in Ludhiana and his mother, Mrs. Radha Shukla was a teacher at Guru Nanak Public School (Sarabha Nagar, Ludhiana).

 He graduated from Guru Nanak Public School in 2000, and completed his Bachelor of Technology in Electronics & Communication Engineering from Lala Lajpat Rai Institute of Engineering and Technology (Moga, Punjab) in 2004.